 Fresh Lemon Slices

 Place all ingredients in a quart mason jar.
 Fill with warm filtered water.
 Cap tightly.
 Set in the sun for 3-4 hours.
 Strain and chill.
 Add a touch of agave for taste.
-This is a great infusion if you are feeling stress or anxiety, or just wanting to chill out after a long day!!!
-Best enjoyed out doors watching a sunset!!!
+This is a great infusion if you are feeling stress or anxiety, or just want to chill out after a long day!!!
+Best enjoyed outdoors watching a sunset!!!

 Red Clover Controversy: The Isolation of Isoflavones from Red Clover

-I think we owe Red Clover’s new found popularity to science.
+I think we owe Red Clover’s new-found popularity to science.
 When scientists want to see if an herb has an effect on part of the body, they usually use concentrated isolates of the plant.
 This is not how an herbalist would use the plant.
 Herbalists typically use a whole part of a plant.
-Herbalists are not scientists, nor have the tools to isolate a chemical compounds from a plant.
+Herbalists are not scientists, nor have the tools to isolate chemical compound from a plant.
 Herbs have more benefits than one isolated chemical compound.
 These multiple benefits work together for whole body benefits.

-All of the scientific research, findings and conclusions can make for some confusing tests and explanations.
-For example there was a study performed by the Department of Clinical and Experimental Endocrinology at the University of Göttingen in Germany, and the Department of Immunology, Medical University of Gdansk in Poland on an isolate of Red Clover (Formononetin equol).
+All of the scientific research findings and conclusions can make for some confusing tests and explanations.
+For example, there was a study performed by the Department of Clinical and Experimental Endocrinology at the University of Göttingen in Germany and the Department of Immunology at the Medical University of Gdansk in Poland on an isolate of Red Clover (Formononetin equol).
 This isolate is an isoflavone.
 Isoflavones are phytoestrogens in plants.
 The isoflavones in plants may mimic human estrogens.

 The study used rats that had their ovaries removed.
-Using the isolated isoflavone Formononetin from Red Clover, the study showed after 3 months of feeding the rats both a high dose, and low dose chow containing isoflavone, that the high dose chow fed rat’s uterine weight, cell proliferation, and thickness increased.
-The rats fed low doses of isoflavone containing chow did not shown any effects on the uterus.
+Using the isolated isoflavone Formononetin from Red Clover, the study showed after 3 months of feeding the rats both a high-dose and low-dose chow containing isoflavone, that the high dose chow fed rat’s uterine weight, cell proliferation, and thickness increased.
+The rats fed low doses of isoflavone containing chow did not show any effects on the uterus.
 The use of the equol isoflavone was compared against two doses of estradiol-3 benzoate (E2B).
 The conclusion of the study is that women should not use uncontrolled and unlimited doses of Red Clover.